How does a student get started?

 There is no cost for the student to participate in College Credit Plus when the student is enrolled in a public college or university.
 The school district covers the cost of college tuition and textbooks.
 Students who receive an F or withdraw from a College Credit Plus course after the 14th day, may be required to pay for the course and the book fee.
 Students choosing to enroll in a participating private college or university may incur costs.

 ASSOCIATE OF ARTS DEGREE:

-Carrollton plans to offer an Associate of Arts Degree Pathway for students who are interested in taking the required CCP courses to complete this degree upon graduation.
-Please see the Program of Studies to view the full Associate Degree Pathway.
+Carrollton offers an Associate of Arts Degree Pathway for students who are interested in taking the required CCP courses to complete this degree upon graduation.
+Please see the Program of Studies or view the full Associate Degree Pathway here.

 If available, the courses are taught by high school teachers who have met the requirements of adjunct professor status, and the course credit earned can be applied toward both high school and college graduation.
 If no Carrollton staff have achieved adjunct status, a Stark State College Adjunct Professor will teach the course on campus at Carrollton High School or courses will be offered online through Stark State College.
 The credit from the courses offered at Carrollton can be transferred to other colleges or universities.